 The first time I was in New York, one of the first things we did was take the ferry to Staten Island.
 It’s free, runs 24 hours, takes about a 25 minute drive and you can make a lot of photos.

 The second time we went to New York, we went to Times Square and had dinner at Ellen Stardust (1650 Broadway or Broadway and 51st).
 It’s a restaurant inspired in the ’50s where the waiters sing while they attend you.
 The truth is it was great and the attention is excellent.
 You’ll have a very nice time!

-On the second day, you can do the “Contrasts tour”, is one of the tours I strongly recommend.
+On the second day, you can do the “Contrasts tour“, is one of the tours I strongly recommend.
 They take you to different neighborhoods of New York.
 You can make it on your own or you can pay for it.
 The tour is approximately about 4 or 5 hours with a guide.
-We did it with JV tours, they were the same people who picked us up at the airport.
-They speak perfect English and Spanish by the way.
+We did this tour with a guide in Spanish and also, they have native English guides.

 We visited the important bridges of the city, the Harlem neighborhood, the Brown Stone Houses, The Apollo Theater, the Yanquee Stadium, The Graffiti Zone in the Bronx, The Apache District, the Police Station, the South Bronx, Queens Mansions, The US Open stadium, the Flushing Meadows Corona Park, the Jewish Quarter, the River Café and others.

 The tourist guide was very nice.
 He made us a thousand pictures.
 Then, we asked him to leave us at the Brooklyn Bridge on Brooklyn side.
 We arrived to it at around 2 o’clock pm and we had already booked at River Cafe.
 It’s a bit expensive and you have to be well dressed, but worth it.
 It has great views of Manhattan and a very good service.